selfagency/rushkoff-archive-astro/src/content/2004-01-01_bart_simpson__prince_of_irreverence.md

 ---
-title: Bart Simpson: Prince Of Irreverence
+title: "Bart Simpson: Prince Of Irreverence"
 subtitle:
 date: 2004-01-01
 blurb: Published in *Leaving Springfield: The Simpsons and the Possibility of Oppositional Culture*, Edited by John Alberti (Wayne State University Press, 2004)
 notes:
 publication: anthologies
 categories: [book-chapters]
 ---